JaydenCruz2004/Banking_Simulation/README.md

-# Description: This Java project implements a simple banking application that demonstrates the use of inheritance in
+# BANKING SIMULATION
-object-oriented programming.
+Description: This Java project implements a simple banking application that demonstrates the use of inheritance in object-oriented programming.
 The application features three types of accounts:
 Checking, Savings, and Credit Card, all derived from a common base class called Account.
-# Input: The user types commands such as
+Input: The user types commands such as
 1. To make a deposit into the Savings account:
 2. To make a withdrawal from the Savings account:
 3. To make a deposit into the Checking account: